masc-ucsc/livehd/docs/GitHub-use.md

     git clean -fdx

 Save and restore un-committed changes to allow a new git pull. stash is like a "push" and "pop" replays the changes in the current directory.
+This will happen automatically if you have the autoStash configuration option.

     git stash
     git pull